-In those instances when the court does not adopt the recommendation of the team the worker will be responsible for contacting the Regional Attorney General to file a motion requesting a hearing; and notifying the members of the Team of the date of the hearing.
+In those instances when the court does not adopt the recommendation of the team the Worker will be responsible for contacting the Regional Attorney General to file a motion requesting a hearing; and notifying the members of the Team of the date of the hearing.

-SECTION 9 - YOUTH SERVICES CASE PLAN REVIEW
+SECTION 10 - YOUTH SERVICES CASE PLAN REVIEW

 Case plan review is a continuing part of the Youth Services casework process.
 The dynamic nature of Youth Services necessitates ongoing evaluation.
-Case plan review is the point at which the worker measures observable results against stated goals in relation to services.
-It is a specific activity in which the worker and the family and MDT members step away from the casework process to see if things are working.
+Case plan review is the point at which the Worker measures observable results against stated goals in relation to services.
+It is a specific activity in which the Worker and the family and MDT members step away from the casework process to see if things are working.
 Case plan review is a decision making point in the casework process.
 It is not simply a time set aside for updating FACTS or summarizing contacts.
 The decision to recommend case closure and disengage Youth Services is reached during case plan review.

-Throughout the life of the case the supervisor will conduct regular supervisor meetings with the worker to provide support, guidance and case consultation and to regulate the quality of casework practice.
+Throughout the life of the case the supervisor will conduct regular supervisor meetings with the Worker to provide support, guidance and case consultation and to regulate the quality of casework practice.

-9.2 Statutory Requirements
+10.2 Statutory Requirements

-State statute includes the expectation of regular case plan reviews for Juveniles who have been involved in a court proceeding and remain under the continuing jurisdiction of the court.
-These requirements include:
+State statute includes the expectation of regular case plan reviews for juveniles who have been involved in a court proceeding and remain under the continuing jurisdiction of the court.

-49-5-11(d) which reads in part: "If the allegations in a petition alleging that a Juvenile is a status offender are admitted or sustained by clear and convincing proof, the court shall refer the Juvenile to the Department of health and human resources for services pursuant to 49-5-11a of this article order the Department to report back to the court with regard to the Juvenile's progress at least every ninety days or until the court orders further disposition or dismisses the case from its docket".
-And;
+49-4-711(4) which reads: "If the allegations in a petition alleging that a juvenile is a status offender are admitted or sustained by clear and convincing proof, the court shall refer the juvenile to the Department of Health and Human Resources for services ... and order the department to report back to the court with regard to the juvenile's progress at least every ninety days or until the court ... dismisses the case from its docket.
+In a judicial circuit operating its own truancy program, a circuit judge may in lieu of referring truant juveniles to the department, order that the juveniles be supervised by his or her probation office."